Public Investing App Review: Commission Free Trades and More

 By studying community members and subject matter experts, you can learn more about the dos and don’ts of investing.

 Public has a referral program as well.
-You can earn free stock when you refer friends or family members that open accounts and trade on Public.
+You can earn free stock when you refer friends or family members who open accounts and trade on Public.

 Learn More About Public